Common Function FAQ

 from_unixtime(to_unix_timestamp(now()) - 86400, 'yyyy-MM-dd HH:mm:ss')

-7. Why can't the SUBSTRING function extract from the end when the starting position is negative?
+Why does SUBSTRING fail to extract from the end when the start position is negative?

-For example: substring([store name],-1,4) cannot get the last four characters from the end
+For example, substring([Store Name],-1,4) cannot extract the last four characters from the end.

-8. How to get the latest time from column time data?
+How do I get the latest time in a time column?

-10. What might be the reason for calculation errors in newly created fields?
+What may cause calculation errors in a newly created field?

-When there are null values, the calculation result will be null.
-It's recommended to add a "null value replacement" step before ETL output.
+If a calculation contains null values, the result is null.
+Add a null value replacement step before ETL output.

-12. Why do data row counts have issues when using dense_rank function to get top rankings?
+Why do row counts become incorrect when using dense_rank to get the top rankings?

-【Solution】: In addition to the internationally common ISO week calculation method, Oracle also supports another standard week counting method: January 01/01 of each year is the start of the first week, date+6 days is the end of a week.
-The function usage is:
+Solution: In addition to the internationally used ISO week calculation method, Oracle supports another standard week counting method.
+January 1 is the start of the first week, and date+6 days is the end of the week.
+Use this function:

 to_char(date,'ww')

-For other databases, you can use existing date functions to calculate which day of the year the specified date is, divide by 7 and round up.
-Functions to get the position of a specified date in a year generally include the following (all these functions can be used in Spark), and usage may vary slightly for different databases.
+For other databases, use existing date functions to calculate which day of the year the specified date is, divide it by 7, and round up.
+Common functions for getting the position of a specified date within a year include the following.
+Spark supports all of these functions, but usage may vary slightly across databases.

 dayofyear(date)